In this article

 Also Read:

-Its conversational AI can even prompt you for missing information via text message, ensuring your expense reports are complete and ready for approval.
+The platform even prompts you for missing information via text message, ensuring your expense reports are complete and ready for approval.

 What this means for you:

-• Effortless Capture: Simply forward your email receipts or snap a picture with your phone.
-Fyle's AI automatically extracts key details like date, vendor, amount, and category.
+• Effortless capture: Simply forward your email receipts or snap a picture with your phone.
+Our AI automatically extracts key details like date, vendor, amount, and category.

-• Smart Categorization: No more manual sorting!
-Fyle's AI automatically categorizes your expenses, saving you time and ensuring accuracy.
+• Smart categorization: No more manual sorting!
+Our AI automatically categorizes your expenses, saving you time and ensuring accuracy.

-• Seamless Integration: Fyle integrates seamlessly with popular accounting software, eliminating the need for manual data entry and streamlining expense reporting.
+• Seamless integration: We integrate seamlessly with popular accounting software, eliminating the need for manual data entry and streamlining expense reporting.

 Thank you!
 Your subscription has been received!